MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // Set CORS enabled for the scheme.
   [propput] HRESULT IsCorsEnabled([in] BOOL value);

-  // List of origins that are allowed to use the scheme,
+  // List of origins that are allowed to issue requests with the custom scheme.
+  // Except origins with custom scheme itself and no-origin requests,
+  // the origin of any request to the custom scheme URL
-  // subject to cross origin restrictions.
+  // needs to be in this list.
+Note that cross origin restrictions still apply.
   // Origins are specified as a string in the format of scheme://host:port.
-  // `*` wildcard can also be used on origins.
+  // The origins are string pattern matched with `*` (matches 0 or more characters) and `?` (matches 0 or 1 character) wildcards.
   // For example, "http://*.example.com:80".
   // Any origin from the custom scheme itself is allowed by default.
 If the
   // array is empty, no other origin except origins from same scheme are allowed.